 What is a Schedule K-1 tax form?

 For Corporations and S Corporations, there are certain additional requirements when filing their tax returns.
 These “complications” are named: Schedule K-1.

-But why should these types of businesses present this tax form?
+Let’s see why these types of businesses should present this tax form.

 The tax code of the United States allows some businesses to transfer their tax obligations (that is, the taxes they have to pay on their income) to individuals investing in these companies, such as their partners or shareholders.